Matt Olson Preview, Player Props: Braves vs. Nationals

 Matt Olson At The Plate

-- Among the qualifying hitters in MLB action, he ranks 18th in batting average, 10th in on-base percentage, and third in slugging.
+- He ranks 19th in batting average, 10th in on base percentage, and third in slugging among the qualifying batters in baseball.

-- Olson will look to extend his six-game hitting streak.
-He's batting .412 with one homer during his last outings.

-- Olson has reached base via a hit in 112 games this season (of 160 played), and had multiple hits in 47 of those games.
+- Olson enters this game on a seven-game hitting streak.
+Over the course of his last games, he's hitting .313 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.